Role of Douglas Haig in 1918: Final victory and armistice negotiations

 Haig gave Foch the same advice at the Senlis Conference (25 October) – he was privately suspicious of French plans to occupy the Rhineland, writing to his wife (1 November) that the peace of the world for the next fifty years depended on not driving Germany to seek future revenge by humiliating her.
 He would later (e.g. in June 1919) defend the decision to save lives and money by offering Germany an armistice once she was clearly beaten, although with hindsight this allowed the myth to grow up that Germany had not really been defeated.
 The Allies agreed to offer peace on the basis of the Fourteen Points with a British opt-out for Point 2 (Freedom of the Seas).

 First and Third Armies crossed the Selle on 20 October.
 Fourth Army advanced to the Sambre and Second Army to the Scheldt.
 President Wilson publicly refused to offer Germany a separate peace (23 October).
-Ludendorff resigned (26 October), whilst Turkey sued for peace at the end of October.
+Ludendorff resigned (26 October), whilst the Ottoman Empire sued for peace at the end of October.
 The German fleet mutinied (30 October).
 The Americans broke out of the Argonne on 1 November and two days later cut the Lille-Metz railway.
 4 November saw an armistice with Austria-Hungary after the victory of the Italians – with British and French assistance – at Vittorio Veneto; Hungary and the Slav parts of Austria-Hungary had already declared independence in late October.
-The collapse of Austria-Hungary encouraged the politicians to demand stricter armistice terms (although less strict than Foch or Pershing would have liked) and Germany was required to evacuate the Rhineland as well.
+The dissolution of Austria-Hungary encouraged the politicians to demand stricter armistice terms (although less strict than Foch or Pershing would have liked) and Germany was required to evacuate the Rhineland as well.

 Between 26 October and 1 November was a period of quiet for resupply, then after 1 November followed three days of small gains.
 Haig had been irritated on Foch's insistence that Plumer's Second Army remain part of the GAF so that the French and Belgians could take credit for liberating Brussels, and after an ill-tempered exchange of letters with Foch, Haig regained control of Second Army (4 November).
 German fighting capacity was deteriorating, with much of their resistance coming from machine guns and artillery.
 The last offensive began on 4 November, including Sambre-Oise (where the poet Wilfred Owen was killed) where makeshift tank bridges were used, and the Forest of Mormal where the BEF had fought in August 1914.
 The crossing of the Sambre (4 November) saw further mass surrenders of German troops and made the German High Command realise that they must make peace before their army, which they wanted at home to use to prevent Germany turning to Bolshevism, disintegrated altogether.